 - complying with the Baseline Personnel Security Standard (BPSS)

-which looks at verifying your identity, nationality, immigration status (so we understand your entitlement to work) and employment history (usually through speaking with people you provide to us as a referee)
+Which looks at verifying your identity, nationality, immigration status (so we understand your entitlement to work) and employment history (usually through speaking with people you provide to us as a referee)

-to enable us to manage your pay, leave, absence and performance
+- maintaining information to enable us to manage your pay, leave, absence and performance

 - responding to Freedom of Information or data subject access requests.